Professionalvicks/myHelloWorldRepo/README.md

 # myHelloWorldRepo
 Yea, just my Hello World Repo.
-This banch teaches more about understanding how commits can be made to branches
+This branch teaches more about understanding how commits can be made to branches